CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/computec-app-engine-plugin-template-for-typescipt.md

 ### Adding

 :::note
-    In the following example we will use a template for AppEngine plugin with UI5 and Javascript on the frontend.
+    In the following example, we will use a template for AppEngine plugin with UI5 and Javascript on the frontend.
 :::

 To install the package, go to Windows Terminal and run the following command: